hasti2c/hearthstone/README.md

-# Hearthstone project: Phase 2
+# Hearthstone project: Phase 3
 ### Hasti Toossi (Student No. 98100464)

-- This project might not work properly on windows systems.
-It would be better if it was tested on a Unix-based operating system such as Linux or MacOS.
-- The cli interface also works for this phase, although the commands might not be very easy to guess! :D
-- To test the main version (with graphics) you can run the Hearthstone class but to test the cli you can run HearthstoneConsole.
-(It's nothing special.)
+- The maven build tool is used.
-- Because of the volume of the files, assets couldn't be uploaded, but they can be found on [https://github.com/hasti2c/hearthstone/tree/phase2](phase2 branch on my Github repository).
+- Because of the upload restriction, I have uploaded the assets and the javafx library on github instead.

 ## Explanation

-- Each command given by the user is parsed and represented by a Command object.
-Then a CommandRunner object runs the command (by giving orders to different game objects).
-- The Console class and the GraphicsController / DirectoryGraphics classes are responsible for communicating with the user respectively through cli and graphics.
-(It's important to note that these UIs shouldn't be used at the same time.)
-- Each page has a Directory class and a DirectoryGraphics class.
-The Directory class isn't much more than an easier representation of each page.
-The DirectoryGraphics is more involved with logic, although mostly through CommandRunner.
+- The Inventory class holds the heros, cards and decks that a system owns, as well as the current deck.
+- The Player class only has data about the system's username, balance and other account info, as well as its inventory.
+- The GamePlayer class has the inventory and handles its own game actions.
+(Player and GamePlayer are independant of each other.)
+- After each action, each GamePlayer invokes the doAction method on each of its cards which is related to the current event, e.g. doActionOnDraw(), doActionOnDamaged(), etc.
+- Each card calls the callDoAction() method on any ability which needs to be activated.
+- In the Activity class, the target is determined and then the action is done in the related subclass.

 ## Sources

+- The build tool [maven](https://maven.apache.org) was used in this project.
-- The cards used in the game (and the pictures, etc.) where found through: [playhearthstone.com](The Play Hearthstone Website) and [hearthstone.gamepedia.com](Hearthstone Wiki).
+- The cards used in the game (and the pictures, etc.) were found through [Hearthstone Wiki](https://hearthstone.gamepedia.com).
-- The following websites where used as learning materials: [Jenkov](jenkov.com), [stackoverflow.com](Stack Overflow).
-- The build tool [maven.apache.org](Maven) was used in this project.
+- The assets were found through the inspect elements feature on [HS Replay](https://HSReplay.net).

 ## External Libraries